yo35/vcc/README.md

 * Spanish.

 If you are interested in translating this program into your language, please contact the author.
-Do not be afraid: you don't need to have any special proficiency in programming or software development to do so.
+Don't be afraid: you don't need to have any special proficiency in programming or software development for this task.